MCorentin/vargen/README.md

 ### Obtaining the local files

-VarGen is fetching data from public databases, it needs the following files (the files should all be in the same folder).
+VarGen is fetching data from public databases, it needs the following files (they should all be in the same folder).
 The easiest way to get them is to use the *vargen_install* function from this package.
+The list of files obtained by the function is available below (with their approximate sizes and the links to download them manually).
+**note:** The installation can take a while, especially for the GTEx files.

 ````
 vargen_install(install_dir = "./vargen_data", gtex_version = "v8", verbose = T)
 ````

-Alternatively, they can be installed manually:
+Alternatively, they can be installed manually (the approximate size of every file is written in parenthesis next to the filename):

- - __enhancer_tss_associations.bed__, this is the enhancer to transcript start site association file from FANTOM5.
+ - __enhancer_tss_associations.bed__ (~10 Mb), this is the enhancer to transcript start site association file from FANTOM5.
  (available at:  http://enhancer.binf.ku.dk/presets/enhancer_tss_associations.bed)

- - __hg19ToHg38.over.chain__, some databases are still using information from the human reference genome "hg19".
+ - __hg19ToHg38.over.chain__ (~500 kb), some databases are still using information from the human reference genome "hg19".
 VarGen will use this file to liftover the information to "hg38" (available at: http://hgdownload.cse.ucsc.edu/goldenPath/hg19/liftOver/hg19ToHg38.over.chain.gz)

-- __GTEx_Analysis_v8_eQTL__, a folder containing the significant variant gene pairs from the Genotype-Tissues Expression database (GTEx) (available at: https://gtexportal.org/home/datasets). v7 and v8 are supported by VarGen.
+- __GTEx_Analysis_v8_eQTL__ (~1.45 Gb), a folder containing the significant variant gene pairs from the Genotype-Tissues Expression database (GTEx) (available at: https://gtexportal.org/home/datasets). v7 and v8 are supported by VarGen.

     Direct link for v7: https://storage.googleapis.com/gtex_analysis_v7/single_tissue_eqtl_data/GTEx_Analysis_v7_eQTL.tar.gz

     Direct link for v8: https://storage.googleapis.com/gtex_analysis_v8/single_tissue_qtl_data/GTEx_Analysis_v8_eQTL.tar

-- __gwas catalog file__, this is an optional file.
-Depending on your connection, creating the lastest gwas catalog using *makeCurrentGwascat* function can take a long time.
+- __gwas catalog file__ (~90 Mb), this is an optional file.
+Depending on your connection, creating the lastest gwas catalog using
+*makeCurrentGwascat* function can take a long time.
 You can instead download a gwas catalog file from http://www.ebi.ac.uk/gwas/api/search/downloads/alternative and give it as input for the VarGen pipeline.